-There was an interesting article yesterday in Light Reading about a new TDM replacement (to VoIP migration) solution from a next gen voice vendor.
-It features financing, new equipment purchases and decade-long commitment to maintenance and support.
+There was an interesting article yesterday in Light Reading about a new TDM replacement (to VoIP migration) solution from a next-gen voice vendor.
+It features financing, new equipment purchases, and a decade-long commitment to maintenance and support.
 One of its central tenets is the cost savings from power and real estate.

-	The article noted that there is no financial risk for the vendor; but there is for the service provider, even with a low cost loan.
-Given the price pressure of voice, subscriber churn and questions around regulatory environment coupled with demands all things broadband and data, why tie up significant CAPEX and internal resources on rebuilding a voice network?
+The article noted that there is no financial risk for the vendor; but there is for the service provider, even with a low-cost loan.
+Given the price pressure of voice, subscriber churn, and questions around regulatory environments, coupled with demands all things broadband and data, why tie up significant CAPEX and internal resources on rebuilding a voice network?
 Even after the network is deployed, there is ongoing OPEX that will eat at gross margins.
 The business case is murky for that endeavor.

 Instead of building a voice network, cloud sourcing the network using cloud voice platforms is the smart way forward.
 The cloud and SaaS model promises:

 - More space/environment savings (no VoIP boxes whatsoever!)

 - More CAPEX for other initiatives (more money to spend on broadband, WiFi, LTE, etc.)

 - OPEX that aligns with revenues and customer base (no lopsided business case or multi-year ROI)